aanyaagarwal1/aanyaagarwal1/README.md

 ## Hi there 👋
 I am Aanya
-A curious learner fueled by caffeine and curiosity.
+a curious learner fueled by caffeine and curiosity.
 I recently started my coding journey and I love turning ideas into projects — one line of code (and one cup of coffee) at a time.
 Building, breaking, learning, and creating — every single day. 🚀✨
 <!--